microsoft/ELL/INSTALL-Windows.md

     cmake -G "Visual Studio 15 2017 Win64" -DPROCESSOR_HINT=haswell ..

-Or, if you have already run CMake to set up the build environment, you can just set the variable:

-    cmake -DPROCESSOR_HINT=haswell ..

-Currently, the only supported option for this variable is `haswell`.

-### Building ELL
-Next, use CMake to create a Visual Studio solution.
-In the repository's root directory (`ELL`), create a `build` subdirectory and change to that directory:

-    mkdir build
-    cd build

-Next, invoke cmake as follows:

-    cmake -G "Visual Studio 14 2015 Win64" -DPROCESSOR_HINT=haswell ..
+By default, CMake will try to determine the correct version of the OpenBLAS library to use for your processor type.
+If you want to override the automatic choice, you can tell CMake which version to use by setting the `PROCESSOR_HINT` variable.

 **Important:** don't forget the two dots (..) at the end of the command!
 This command creates a solution file named `ELL.sln`, along with other files in the `build` directory.

-There are two alternative ways to build the library.
-One option is to build everything from the command line, by typing
+Now you can build ELL by typing:

+    cmake --build . --config Release

+And lastly, so you can run the tutorials, the following will build the Python language bindings for ELL:

-    cmake --build .
+    cmake --build . --target _ELL_python --config Release

-**Important** don't forget the dot (.) at the end of the command!

-The other option is to open the solution file in Visual Studio and build it there.
-To do this, type:
+*Note:* you can also open the `ELL.sln` Visual Studio Solution and build it from there, which is how we normally do our development work on ELL.

-    ELL.sln

-Visual studio will open the solution.
 Choose either the "Debug" configuration or the "Release" configuration, and use the shortcut `Ctrl+Shift+B` to build the solution.

 In both cases, the project executables will appear in a directory named `ELL/build/bin`.

 ### Testing ELL

     cd build
-    ctest --build-config Debug
+    ctest --build-config Release

 The ctest tool comes with your cmake installation.
 For more info see [ctest](https://cmake.org/cmake/help/v3.9/manual/ctest.1.html).

+If tests fail you can add the `-VV` option to get verbose output from each test which can help narrow down the problem.

 ### Generating code documentation